Why Evidence-Based Teacher Development?

 What kinds of change does evidence-based development achieve?

 Teachers report greater confidence, improved questioning and feedback, and higher student engagement.
-Leaders see stronger collaboration, clearer priorities, and better use of data.
+Leaders see stronger collaboration, clearer priorities, and better use of evidence.
 Most importantly, students gain deeper understanding — not just exam survival.

 How can schools or teachers get started?